biomejs/website/src/content/docs/blog/roadmap-2026.md

 - **SCSS support**: we want to ship SCSS support.
 It was our [most wanted](https://github.com/biomejs/biome/discussions/3441).
 We recently closed it, and started the works.
 - **More lint rules and assist actions**: keep shipping new lint rules, and assist actions.
 We recently started implementing [Accessibility lint rules for HTML-ish languages](https://github.com/biomejs/biome/issues/8155).
 - **Improve LSP features**: we want to explore and ship more LSP features.
 Internally, Biome has a module graph that can analyze and link with each other different files, such as JavaScript, CSS, and more.
-We want to explore and ship more IDE capabilities, such as the ability to highlight a reference such as a CSS class inside a JSX snippet, and allow to navigate to its declaration inside the CSS file with a click.
+We want to explore and ship more IDE capabilities, such as the ability to highlight a reference such as a CSS class inside a JSX snippet, and allow users to navigate to its declaration inside the CSS file with a click.
 - **Stabilize YAML**: our YAML parser is almost ready!
 Once the parsing is stable enough, formatting is just right there.

 ### Markdown